jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

 - n.
 Devise ways and means of giving direct benefit to the province, city, or municipality, especially the community and people affected, and equitable preferential benefit to the region that hosts the energy resource and/or the energy-generating facility: Provided, however, That the other provinces, cities, municipalities, or regions shall not be deprived of their energy requirements
 - o.
 Encourage private enterprises engaged in energy projects, including corporations, cooperatives, and similar collective organizations, to broaden the base of their ownership and thereby encourage the widest public ownership of energy-oriented corporations
 - p.
-Formulate such rules and regulations as may be necessary to implement the objectives of the Act
+Formulate such rules and regulations as may be necessary to implement the objectives
 - q.
-As part of the reportorial requirements of the Act, the DOE shall prepare and submit to the Power Commission a semi-annual report on the status of the implementation of the Act on or before the last week of April and October of each year.
-Towards this end, the DOE may require reports or documents from the Electric Power Industry Participants as necessary to facilitate compliance with this mandate and subject to appropriate measures to preserve the confidentiality of proprietary or commercially sensitive information; Exercise such other powers as may be necessary or incidental to attain the objectives of the Act.
+As part of the reportorial requirements , the DOE shall prepare and submit to the Power Commission a semi-annual report on the status of the implementation  on or before the last week of April and October of each year.
+Towards this end, the DOE may require reports or documents from the Electric Power Industry Participants as necessary to facilitate compliance with this mandate and subject to appropriate measures to preserve the confidentiality of proprietary or commercially sensitive information; Exercise such other powers as may be necessary or incidental to attain the objectives .

-Section 2.
-Responsibilities of the NAPOCOR.
+## Section 2.
+Responsibilities of the NAPOCOR

-- a.
-Based on Section 70 of the Act, notwithstanding the divestment and/or Privatization of NAPOCOR assets, IPP contracts and spun-off corporations, NAPOCOR shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the transmission system.
+- {{< s v="a" >}} Based on Section 70, notwithstanding the divestment and/or Privatization of NAPOCOR assets, IPP contracts and spun-off corporations, NAPOCOR shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the transmission system.
 The missionary electrification function shall be funded from the revenues from sales in missionary areas and from the Universal Charge to be collected from all electricity End-users as determined by the ERC.

-(b) Consistent with Section 34(d) of the Act, the NAPOCOR shall manage under existing arrangements, an environmental charge equivalent to P0.0025 per kilowatt-hour (kWh) sales, intended solely for the rehabilitation and management of watersheds nationwide.
+- {{< s v="b" >}} Consistent with Section 34(d), NAPOCOR shall manage under existing arrangements, an environmental charge equivalent to P0.0025 per kilowatt-hour (kWh) sales, intended solely for the rehabilitation and management of watersheds nationwide.

-(c) Pursuant to Section 47(f) of the Act, NAPOCOR shall continue to operate Agus and Pulangui complexes, which shall be owned by PSALM.
+- {{< s v="c" >}} As per Section 47(f) , NAPOCOR shall continue to operate Agus and Pulangui complexes, which shall be owned by PSALM.

-(d) Pursuant to Section 47(j) of the Act, NAPOCOR/PSALM may continue to generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM.
+- {{< s v="d" >}} As per Section 47(j) , NAPOCOR/PSALM may continue to generate and sell electricity only from the undisposed generating assets and IPP contracts of PSALM.
 NAPOCOR/PSALM shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.

 ### Section 3.
 Responsibilities of the NEA.

-(a) NEA shall continue to be under the supervision of the DOE and shall exercise its functions under Presidential Decree No. 269, as amended by Presidential Decree No. 1645 insofar as they are consistent with the Act.
+- {{< s v="a" >}} NEA shall continue to be under the supervision of the DOE and shall exercise its functions under Presidential Decree No. 269, as amended by Presidential Decree No. 1645 insofar as they are consistent with the Act.

 To this end, NEA shall develop and implement programs:
-(i) To prepare Electric Cooperatives (ECs) in operating and competing under the deregulated electricity market within five (5) years from the effectivity of the Act, specifically in an environment of Open Access and retail wheeling and Retail Competition;
+1. To prepare Electric Cooperatives (ECs) in operating and competing under the deregulated electricity market within 5 years from the effectivity , specifically in an environment of Open Access and retail wheeling and Retail Competition
-(ii) To strengthen the technical capability and financial viability of ECs, through the following activities:
+2. To strengthen the technical capability and financial viability of ECs, through the following activities:
 (1) NEA may offer services to the ECs other than those related to its lending functions, for a fee duly approved by